 An open-source cross-platform audible audiobook manager.
-With over 100 stars by github developers, OpenAudible is the first true open Audible content manager.
+With over 200 stars by github developers, OpenAudible is the trusted audio book content manager.

 Download, view, convert to MP3, and manage all your audible.com content with our easy-to-use desktop application.